 Exams and Tests

-After you've been treated for breast cancer the first time, you will have regular checkups to be sure that the cancer has not returned.
+After you've been treated for breast cancer the first time, you will have regular checkups.
+This is to check for any signs that the cancer has spread or come back.
 Your checkups may include a physical exam, a clinical breast exam (CBE), or a mammogram.
 An MRI of the breast may also be used.

 - Blood tests, such as a complete blood count (CBC).